 Drafting LLC Company Agreements: Simple Majority v.
-Super-Majority
+Super Majority

 By Vela Wood

-My previous blog outlined the differences between and the advantages and disadvantages of a member-managed LLC and a manager-managed LLC.
+Our previous blog outlined the differences between and the advantages and disadvantages of a member-managed LLC and a manager-managed LLC.
 It only makes sense to now discuss how a business decision is made by the member(s) of the LLC.

-Put simply, this means each member of the LLC has 1 vote.
+Put simply, this means each member of the LLC has one vote.
 From there, the level of consent required to make certain decisions is provided in the Company Agreement, if one has been adopted by the LLC, or if a Company Agreement hasn’t been adopted, in the TBOC (default provisions).

-“Simple Majority” or “Majority” is defined as more than 50% and “super majority” is defined as some percentage, determined by the members, that is higher than a simple majority.
+“Simple Majority” or “Majority” is defined as more than 50% and “Super Majority” is defined as some percentage, determined by the members, that is higher than a simple majority.
 You may ask, “Well, why do these numbers matter?
 They matter because these terms are typically associated with the LLC members’ ability to vote and make decisions.

 The members of the LLC can alter the definition of either of these terms.
 This is not uncommon, and in some cases, it is necessary.
-For example, if there are only 2 members in an LLC and their ownership is split 60/40 and super majority is defined as 66.67%, then it may be in the 60% member’s best interest to change the definition of super-majority to 59%, otherwise, such decision will require unanimous consent.
+For example, if there are only two members in an LLC and their ownership is split 60/40, and super majority is defined as 66.67%, then it may be in the 60% members’ best interest to change the definition of super majority to 59%, otherwise, such decision will require unanimous consent.
 This could be troublesome if the company needed to act fast on the approval of a project, merger, or any other business decision.

 Another common scenario is when you have two members and each owns 50%.
 Well, if the definition of simple majority is more than 50%, you will essentially need both members’ consent to make a decision.
 This is okay if both members want to work together to make decisions, but it can also cripple the company if the members are in a deadlock and can’t come to an agreement.